DETAILED ACTION

 Response to Arguments

-On page 8 in the “Claim Objections” section of the Applicant’s remarks, the Applicant argues that the claims have been amended to overcome one of the claim objections of the previous office action.
-The Examiner agrees that the one claim objection was addressed, and has thus withdrawn that claim objection.
-However, the claim objection that was not addressed is being maintained as detailed above.
+On page 9 in the “Objections to the Specification” and “Claim Objections” sections of the Applicant’s remarks, the Applicant argues that the abstract and claims have been amended to overcome the objections of the previous office action.
+The Examiner agrees and has thus withdrawn those objections.
+However, the newly amended claims have raised a new objection as detailed above.

-Applicant’s arguments on pages 9-13 of the Applicant’s remarks with respect to the newly amended claim 1 have been considered but are moot in view of new grounds of rejection with new additional Price and Mraz references being used in the current rejection as discussed above.
+Applicant’s arguments on pages 9-17 of the Applicant’s remarks with respect to the newly amended claim 1 have been considered but are moot in view of new grounds of rejection with new additional Alberici reference being used in the current rejection as discussed above.

 Conclusion